 The Difference Between APR and Other Numbers

 The annual percentage rate is only one number you will see on transactions.
 All of these terms can get confusing if you don’t know what they mean and understand the differences.

-A loan has an APR of 15%.
+A credit card (or loan) has an APR of 15%.
 The daily periodic rate would be 0.041% while the monthly periodic rate would be 1.25%.
 Creditors need to know these numbers because they add interest to your balance on either a daily or monthly basis rather than annually.